PLCnext/PLCnext_DDS_App/DDS_App_Examples/DDS_RoundTrip/README.md

 ## Introduction

+The DDS_RoundTrip example measures the roundtrip duration when sending and receiving the messages on AXC F 2152 controller.
+The AXC F 3152 controller is used as the communication partner.

+## Design

+The DDS_RoundTrip example consists of two applications/cotrollers:

+AXC F 2152: Sends a message to AXC F 3152 and waits for its return.

+AXC F 3152: Waits for messages from AXC F 2152 and sends the same message back.

+## Scenario

+AXC F 2152 controller sends a message by the “ping” partition(Publisher), which the “ping” partition (Subscriber) on AXC F 3152 controller is waiting for.
+AXC F 3152 controller sends the same message back by the “pong” partition (Publisher), which the “pong” partition (Subscriber) the AXC F 2152 is waiting for.
+This sequence is repeated cyclically.

+## Result

+The measurement application running on the AXC F 2152 controller displays the value of the cyclic round trip time in [ms] via eHMI.
+The application also calculates min/max statistics on cyclic roundtrip measurements.

+## Dependencies and Configuration

+The measured round trip time depends on:

+ESM cyclic task configuration and program duration time on AXC F 2152 controller (message sending): Configurable in PLCnEng Project (Tasks -> cycleTime).

+ESM cyclic task configuration and program duration time on AXC F 3152 controller (message mirroring, must be twice as fast as the message sender): Configurable in PLCnEng Project (Tasks -> cycleTime).

+ESM cyclic task configuration for DDS-App running on AXC F 2152 and AXC F 3152 controllers: Configurable in dds.esm.config file (Tasks -> cycleTime).

+Publisher WriteAccess cycle time: Configurable in dds.config file (Publisher -> Writer -> duration).

+Subscriber ReadAccess cycle time: Configurable in dds.config file (Subscriber -> Writer -> duration).

+Network delay time: depends on network performance.

+## Implementation

-The DDS_RoundTrip sample contains two application and allows you to measure the cycle time of the DDS roundtrip message on two PLCnext controllers and visualize it via eHMI.
+contains two applications and allows you to measure the cycle time of the DDS roundtrip message and visualize it via eHMI.
 It can be divided into the following three parts:

-1. The first application runs on an AXC F 2152 controller and generates a timestamp/ticks_counter that is assigned to the variable "udiTicksOut" and published using a "Ping" publisher.
+1. The first application running on an AXC F 2152 controller calculates the counter value and writes it to the byte array “Out_Arr_Byte_2044”, additionally it generates a timestamp/ticks_counter which is assigned to the variable “udiTicksOut”.
+Then the output variables “Out_Arr_Byte_2044” and “udiTicksOut” are published using a “Ping” publisher.

-2. The second application, which runs on an AXC F 3152 controller, subscribes to this as a "udiTicksIn" variable using a "Ping" subscriber.
-The application assigns the variable "udiTicksIn" to the variable "udiTicksOut" and publishes it using a "Pong" publisher.
+2. The second application, which runs on an AXC F 3152 controller, subscribes the values from AXC F 2152 controller as a "In_Arr_Byte_2044" and "udiTicksIn" variables using a "Ping" subscriber.
+The application assigns the array "In_Arr_Byte_2044" to "Out_Arr_Byte_2044" and the variable "udiTicksIn" to the variable "udiTicksOut" and publishes them using a "Pong" publisher.

-3. The first application on the AXC F 2152 controller subscribes to this variable as "udiTicksIn" using a "Pong" subscriber and calculates the difference between the current "udiTicksOut" and the received "udiTicksIn" variables/timestamps.
+3. The first application on the AXC F 2152 controller subscribes the values from AXC F 3152 controller as "In_Arr_Byte_2044" and "udiTicksIn" variables using a "Pong" subscriber and calculates the difference between the current "udiTicksOut" and the received "udiTicksIn" variables/timestamps.
 The cycle time of the dds message is calculated based on the difference between the two timestamps.

 **The following diagram shows the software architecture:**